Flamethrower: Germany

 The Germans made considerable use of the weapon (Flammenwerfer 35) during their invasion of the Netherlands and France, against fixed fortifications.
 World War II German army flamethrowers tended to have one large fuel tank with the pressurizer tank fastened to its back or side.
 Some German army flamethrowers occupied only the lower part of its wearer's back, leaving the upper part of his back free for an ordinary rucksack.

 Flamethrowers soon fell into disfavour.
 Flamethrowers were extensively used by German units in urban fights in Poland, both in 1943 in the Warsaw Ghetto Uprising and in 1944 in the Warsaw Uprising (see the Stroop Report and the article on the 1943 Warsaw Ghetto Uprising).
 With the contraction of the Third Reich during the latter half of World War II, a smaller, more compact flamethrower known as the Einstossflammenwerfer 46 was produced.

 Germany also used flamethrower vehicles, most of them based on the chassis of the Sd.Kfz.
 251 half track and the Panzer II and Panzer III tanks, generally known as Flammpanzers.

 The Germans also produced the Abwehrflammenwerfer 42, a flame-mine or flame fougasse, based on a Soviet version of the weapon.
 This was essentially a disposable, single use flamethrower that was buried alongside conventional land mines at key defensive points and triggered by either a trip-wire or a command wire.
 The weapon contained around 8 USgal of fuel, that was discharged within a second, to a second and a half, producing a flame with a 15 yd range.
 One defensive installation found in Italy included seven of the weapons, carefully concealed and wired to a central control point.

+Finland

+During the Winter War Finland adopted the Italian Lanciafiamme Modello 35 as the Liekinheitin M/40; 176 flamethrowers were ordered but only 28 arrived before the end of the war.